-Accounts Receivable are amounts owed to the District and primarily consist of GST rebates, reimbursement for two field trips, and miscellaneous other costs owed to the District.
-The majority of the outstanding accounts were paid by August 31, 2022.
+Accounts Receivable are amounts owed to the District and primarily consist of GST rebates, reimbursement for salaries for two seconded employees, and miscellaneous other costs owed to the District.
+The majority of the outstanding accounts were paid by August 31, 2023.